 Then use the Arrange tool in the top Edit Toolbar to “send to back” so the circle is behind your label.

-You can use the “center” tool under the Align dropdown to make sure your circle and label are perfectly centered.
+Use the “center” tool under the Align dropdown to align your circle and your label exactly.

 If you flatten as is, though, your label will be gray and black.
 Click on the gray circle in the Layers Panel on the right and change it to white using the dropdown in the Edit Toolbar at the top.